rockiger/akiee/backlog.md

 - [ ] blue for todo
 - [ ] grey for done

-## TODO As a user I want akie appiering in a the suitable to my operating system, that it feels like a native app:
+## TODO As a user I want akie appearing suitable to my operating system, that it feels like a native app:

 acc:

 - [ ] Ubuntu Ambiance on Ubuntu
 - [ ] Some Mac Theme on MAC
 - [ ] Windows 8 Theme on Windows

+## TODO As a person who plans a FUTURE task, I want to add a DOING-date for a task, that I can forget about tasks that have no urgency right now, but will be in my DOING's when I need them.

+acceptance criteria

+- [ ] choose a DOING-date in the entry field
+- [ ] jumps (only) from TODO to DOING on the given date

 ## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.